 The brand new pedal covers all of the reverb’s best hits, together with a plate, shimmer, and spring, but additionally provides in some, um, distinctive choices, amongst them Comet, which Joyo describes as “if the comet orbits between your amp and guitar,” and Forest, which sounds like an “a sunbath within the forest”.

 A unique characteristic of the Atmosphere reverb pedal is the TRAIL operate switch, which is for switching on or off the Trail function.
 The trail permits the effect tone to fade out and sound rather more natural between switching the pedal on and off.
-So you determine how you need it, you’ll be able to go for a natural fade or quick cut-off.
+So you determine how you need it, and you’ll be able to go for a natural fade or quick cut-off.

 You should use the Reverb on more than simply electric guitar (ukulele in our case), use the reverb effect on acoustic guitar, traditional guitar, vocals, drums, keyboards & synths.
 You name it this pedal creates the ambiance you need, simulating a small room to being trapped inside a trailing comet.